Towards a Minimal Stabilizer ZX-calculus: Abstract

 \section{Abstract}

 The stabilizer \ZX-calculus is a rigorous graphical language for reasoning about quantum mechanics.
-The language is sound and complete: one can transform a stabilizer \ZX-diagram into another one if and only if these two diagrams represent the same quantum evolution or quantum state.
-We show that the stabilizer \ZX-calculus can be simplified, removing unnecessary equations while keeping only the essential axioms which potentially capture fundamental structures of quantum mechanics.
-We thus give a significantly smaller set of axioms and prove that meta-rules like `only the topology matters', `colour symmetry' and `upside-down symmetry', which were considered as axioms in previous versions of the language, can in fact be derived.
-In particular, we show that most of the remaining rules of the language are necessary, however leaving as an open question the necessity of two rules.
+The language is sound and complete: one can transform a stabilizer \ZX-diagram into another one using the graphical rewrite rules if and only if these two diagrams represent the same quantum evolution or quantum state.
+We previously showed that the stabilizer \ZX-calculus can be simplified by reducing the number of rewrite rules, without losing the property of completeness [Backens, Perdrix \& Wang, \textit{EPTCS}~236:1--20, 2017].
+Here, we show that most of the remaining rules of the language are indeed necessary.
+We do however leave as an open question the necessity of two rules.
 These include, surprisingly, the bialgebra rule, which is an axiomatisation of complementarity, the cornerstone of the \ZX-calculus.
-Furthermore, we show that a weaker ambient category -- a braided autonomous category instead of the usual compact closed category -- is sufficient to recover the topology meta rule.
+Furthermore, we show that a weaker ambient category -- a braided autonomous category instead of the usual compact closed category -- is sufficient to recover the meta rule `only connectivity matters', even without assuming any symmetries of the generators.